piroor/popupalt/migration-story.md

 Hello, addon developers.
 I'm [YUKI Hiroshi aka Piro](https://github.com/piroor/), a developer of Firefox addon.

-For long years (before Firefox 1.0 was released) I developed many number of Firefox/Thunderbird addons [personally](https://addons.mozilla.org/ja/firefox/user/piro-piro_or/#my-submissions) and [on business](https://addons.mozilla.org/en-US/firefox/user/clearcode-inc/#my-submissions), based on XUL and XPCOM.
+For long years I developed Firefox/Thunderbird addons [personally](https://addons.mozilla.org/ja/firefox/user/piro-piro_or/#my-submissions) and [on business](https://addons.mozilla.org/en-US/firefox/user/clearcode-inc/#my-submissions), based on XUL and XPCOM.
-By some reasons I didn't migrate my addons from such a legacy style to SDK-based, but recently I started to research [what APIs are required to migrate my addons to WebExtensions](https://docs.google.com/spreadsheets/d/1gn8fFl4iseOqLEz_UIEbHCEZ7R01VW2eDlxJaFRNKEo), because [Mozilla announced that XUL/XPCOM addons will be ended at end of 2017](https://wiki.mozilla.org/Add-ons/developer/communication).
+By some reasons I didn't migrate my addons from such a legacy style to SDK-based, but recently I started to research [what APIs are required to migrate my addons to WebExtensions](https://docs.google.com/spreadsheets/d/1gn8fFl4iseOqLEz_UIEbHCEZ7R01VW2eDlxJaFRNKEo), because [Mozilla announced that XUL/XPCOM addons will be ended at the end of 2017](https://wiki.mozilla.org/Add-ons/developer/communication).
-And I realized that there are limited APIs on WebExtensions for me but some addons are possibly migretable only with [currently available APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).
+And I realized that some addons are possibly migretable only with [currently available APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).
 The [Popup ALT Attribute](https://addons.mozilla.org/firefox/addon/popup-alt-attribute/) is one of such addons.

 Recently [I've successfully done it](https://github.com/piroor/popupalt/tree/webextensions), so let's describe how I did that.